List of Monster High characters: Porter Geiss

+Romulus

+Romulus (voiced by Cam Clarke in most projects, Scott Menville in the 2022 TV series) is a werewolf who used to attend Crescent Moon High before the school merged with Monster High.
+He has gray-ish white fur, green eyes and brown hair.
+Romulus is proud, highly influential but also timid and sheepish.
+Through circumstances, he has become the mentor of Howleen Wolf.

+In the 2022 TV series, Romulus has purple hair and is the leader of Monster High's Werewolf Council, formed by him, Barkimedes and Howleen.
+Romulus is a mean-spirited jerk with a rude attitude.
+He does not like Clawdeen due to her human side and has tried to trick her multiple times with Barkimedes' help, but always fails.
+In the season one finale, "The Monster Way", he, like the rest of the werebeasts at Monster High, respects Clawdeen as the new wereleader, but in the second season, he is a candidate in the wereruler elections, determined to make all werebeasts reign supreme.

 Sloman "Slo-Mo" Mortovitch

-Sloman "Slo-Mo" Mortovitch (vocal effects provided by Audu Paden) is a zombie who was originally addressed as Moe "Slow Moe" Deadovitch instead throughout the series, before any dolls were released and before it was officially addressed on Monster High's website in the description of "Flowers for Slo Moe".
+Sloman "Slo-Mo" Mortovitch (vocal effects provided by Audu Paden) is a Russian-American zombie who was originally addressed as Moe "Slow Moe" Deadovitch instead throughout the series, before any dolls were released and before it was officially addressed on Monster High's website in the description of "Flowers for Slo Moe".
 He is Ghoulia's official boyfriend.

 Other characters

-Main characters from affiliated book series
+Main characters from affiliated book or movie series

-The following characters are exclusive to the book adaptions of this franchise:
+The following characters are exclusive to the book or movie adaptions of this franchise:

 Melody Carver

 Melody Carver is the co-protagonist of the Monster High novels by Lisi Harrison.
 She and her family are from Beverly Hills and moved to Salem, Oregon to help with Melody's asthma.
 Melody has just recovered from rhinoplasty that was meant to help her with her breathing, but is implied to have been mostly to please her parents' family image.
 Melody's family is neighbors with Jackson Jekyll, whom Melody eventually dates.
 Melody is the one who reveals the truth behind Jackson's blackouts through a recording on her iPhone.
 Unfortunately, she forgets to delete it and it gets in the hands of Bekka Madden, a RAD hater and primary antagonist of the series.
 This video leads to the RADs community becoming exposed, Melody forming the NUDIs (Normies Uncool with Discriminating Idiots), and a documentary on their secret lives.
 At the end of the second novel, Melody learns from Manu, Cleo's father's aide, that she might be the daughter of Marina, a siren.
 This is confirmed at the end of the third novel.
 Melody develops the ability to persuade people to do whatever she asks with her voice.
 She also grows olive and blue feathers with gold tips.
 This inspires her to make a dress and jewelry out of them.